ida/servile/README.md

 How
 ===

-After installing this package with `npm install servile`, either add this line to your main-script:
+After installing this package with `npm i servile` add this line to your script and run it:

     require('servile').serve()

-Or run the serve-script directly of the commandline:

-    node node_modules/servile/lib/serve.js

 The console should then show something like:

-    Serving "/home/user/mySuperApp" on "http://locahost:3000"
+    Serving "/home/user/mySuperApp" on "http://localhost:3000"

-Now you can drop files in the directory where you run node and they be served.
+Now you can drop files in the directory where you are and they be served.

+You can also install servile globally with `npm i servile -g` and the do this of the commandline in any directory:

+    serve

 Options